Broadcast graphics that don't cost more than the production truck — for whichever sport is on tonight.

 Pay per game, not per year

-Most schools play 10 games a season.
-A subscription model that costs $14,000/year doesn't fit.
-Pay $1,000 for the games you broadcast or $3,000 for a tournament weekend, and you're done.
+A subscription model that costs $14,000/year doesn't fit any season length — 10 football games, 25 basketball games, or a 6-week wrestling schedule.
+Pay $1,000 for the games you broadcast or $3,000 for a tournament week, and you're done.